StiliyanDr/movies-app/README.md

   JSON files containing example data used by the app.
 These can be imported into a MongoDB deployment
 * *iac*
   Definition files used to deploy the app to a Kubernetes cluster.
 There is also a Markdown file containing example commands for the deployment

-**NOTE**: Since the idea behind this app is containerising and deploying and application to a Kubernetes cluster, the app itself is very simple and involves some compomises.
-For example, both components are deployed as microservices running "development" servers which are not at all suitable for production environments